Winnebago Reservation: Economic development

 In 1992 the federally recognized tribe established the WinnaVegas Casino to generate revenues and provide employment.
 Its council had already legalized alcohol sales on the reservation, in order to keep the revenues from sales taxes and associated fees that its residents had previously paid through off-reservation merchants to the state.
 It also now directly regulates the sales and can provide for treatment for individuals and families affected by alcoholism.
 As of 2007, 63% of federally recognized tribes in the lower 48 states had legalized alcohol sales for similar reasons.

 In 1994, based on a long-term view of growth, the tribe founded Ho-Chunk, Inc., its economic development corporation, which has strongly contributed to new resources on the reservation.
 Beginning with one employee, it has grown to 1400 employees operating in 10 states and five foreign countries.
 Its revenues have provided for development in 1995 of Little Priest Tribal College; as well as a new community school, hospital and a strong housing construction program of more than $1 million, with development of Ho-Chunk Village.

-The rise in its economy has enabled the tribe to improve the quality of life on the reservation, as Lance Morgan, the CEO of the corporation, discussed in a forum at Bellevue University in Omaha, Nebraska, on April 2, 2010.
+The rise in its economy has enabled the tribe to improve the quality of life on the reservation, as Lance Morgan, the CEO of the corporation, discussed in a forum at Bellevue University in Bellevue, Nebraska, on April 2, 2010.
 Ho-Chunk, Inc. has gained awards for small business, and it has initiated a strong housing construction program in collaboration with federal programs.
 Its leaders were featured on Native American Entrepreneurs, airing in 2009 on PBS.
 Ho-Chunk, Inc. operates 26 subsidiaries in areas such as information technology, construction, government contracting, green energy, retail, wholesale distribution, marketing, media and transportation.